Goemai language: Vowels

 Goemai has eleven vowel phonemes which can be grouped by length; four short vowels and seven long vowels.
 Orthographically, long vowels are represented by doubling the vowel symbol.
 Goemai also contains several vowel sounds which are non-phonemic, but occur allophonically, shown enclosed in square brackets in the table.
-In the table, sounds are represented on the left in IPA, and on the right using Goemai orthography.
+In the table, sounds are represented on the left in IPA, and the right using Goemai orthography.
 Vowels are never syllable-initial in Goemai.
 While syllable-final vowels are generally short, there is no contrast between vowel lengths in this position.

 Vowel length is contrastive, but only in the middle of syllables, as in pairs such as kúr "tortoise" versus kúːr "burn", and ʃʰɔ̀m "hyrax" versus ʃʰɔ́ːm "guineafowl".

 There are also several diphthongs in Goemai, which are not believed to be phonemic.
 Instead, they likely arise as a result of phonological processes, including labialization and height assimilation.
 The diphthongs attested in Goemai include [ʉ͡a], [ʉ͡ə], [a͡u], [o͡u], [a͡i], [e͡i], and [o͡ːi].